 Low POP content

-The provisional definition of low POP content forand, is 50 mg/kg or 1000 mg/kg as a sum.
+The provisional definition of low POP content for hexaBDE, heptaBDE, pentaBDE tetraBDE is […] 50 mg/kg or 1000 mg/kg as a sum.
+[The provisional definition of low POP content for decaBDE is […]] mg/kg.

 The low POP content described in the Stockholm Convention is independent from the provisions on hazardous waste under the Basel Convention.

-Wastes with a content of POP-BDEs above 50 mg/kg or 1000 mg/kg must be disposed of in such a way that the POP content is destroyed or irreversibly transformed in accordance with the methods described in section IV.G.2.
+Wastes with a content of POP-BDEs above the values specified in paragraph 41 must be disposed of in such a way that the POP content is destroyed or irreversibly transformed in accordance with the methods described in section IV.G.2 below.
 They should otherwise be disposed of in an environmentally sound manner when destruction or irreversible transformation does not represent the environmentally preferable option in accordance with the methods described in section IV.G.3.

-Wastes with a content of POP-BDEs at or below 50 mg/kg or 1000 mg/kg should be disposed of in accordance with the methods referred to in section IV.G.4 of the general technical guidelines (outlining disposal methods when POP content is low), taking into account section IV.I.1 below (pertinent to higher-risk situations).
+Wastes with a content of POP-BDEs at or below the values specified in paragraph 41 should be disposed of in accordance with the methods referred to in section IV.G.4 of the general technical guidelines (outlining disposal methods when POP content is low), taking into account section IV.I.1 below (pertinent to higher-risk situations).

 For further information on low POP content, refer to section III.A of the general technical guidelines.